cmp-202/ssh2shell/README.md

 ---------------
 * Each host authenticates with its own host.server parameters.
 * When using key authentication you may require a valid passphrase if your key was created with one.
-* When using fingerprint falidation both host.server.hashMethod property and host.server.hostVerifier function must be set.
+* When using fingerprint validation both host.server.hashMethod property and host.server.hostVerifier function must be set.
 * When using keyboard-interactive authentication both host.server.tryKeyboard and instance.on ("keayboard-interactive", function...) or host.onKeyboardInteractive() must be defined.